 The Superintendent shall execute the requirements in Board policy 5:150, Personnel Records, whenever another school district requests a reference concerning an applicant who is or was a District employee and was the subject of a report made by a District employee to DCFS.

-When the Superintendent has reasonable cause to believe that a license holder committed an intentional act of abuse or neglect with the result of making a child an abused child or a neglected child under ANCRA, and that act resulted in the license holder’s dismissal or resignation from the District, he or she shall notify the State Superintendent and the Regional Superintendent in writing, providing the Ill.
+When the Superintendent has reasonable cause to believe that a license holder (1) committed an intentional act of abuse or neglect with the result of making a child an abused child or a neglected child under ANCRA or an act of sexual misconduct under Faith’s Law, and (2) that act resulted in the license holder’s dismissal or resignation from the District, the Superintendent shall notify the State Superintendent and the Regional Superintendent in writing, providing the Ill.
 Educator Identification Number as well as a brief description of the misconduct alleged.
 The Superintendent must make the report within 30 days of the dismissal or resignation and mail a copy of the notification to the license holder.

+The Superintendent shall develop procedures for notifying a student’s parents/guardians when a District employee, contractor, or agent is alleged to have engaged in sexual misconduct with the student as defined in Faith’s Law.
+The Superintendent shall also develop procedures for notifying the student's parents/guardians when the Board takes action relating to the employment of the employee, contractor, or agent following the investigation of sexual misconduct.
+Notification shall not occur when the employee, contractor, or agent alleged to have engaged in sexual misconduct is the student’s parent/guardian, and/or when the student is at least 18 years of age or emancipated.

+The Superintendent shall execute the recordkeeping requirements of Faith’s Law.

 Special School Board Member Responsibilities